YotamAmrani/PintereStorm/README.md

 project files:
-- 'WEB files' - the web GUI files.
+- 'WEB files' - the web GUI and algorithms files.
 - 'Scraping script' - simple scraping script used for collecting elements images (based on pinterest search queries)